New Zealand's Hubbard to be first transgender Olympic weightlifter | DW | 21.06.2021

 An advocacy group for female athletes, called Save Women’s Sport Australasia, also criticized Hubbard's selection.
 In a statement, the group said, "It is flawed policy from the IOC that has allowed the selection of a 43-year-old biological male who identifies as a woman to compete in the female category."

 Hubbard did not refer to the controversy in her latest statement.
-Previously, however, she appealed on the public to keep an open mind.
+Previously, however, she appealed to the public to keep an open mind.

 "Perhaps the fact that it has taken so long for someone like myself to come through indicates that some of the problems that people are suggesting aren't what they might seem," she added.